Planetary Volatiles lab

 atmospheres and everything in between.

 But none of this would be possible without a great team.
 Meet our past and present students and fellows and see some of their recent work!
+You can also see what we are up to over at the laboratory's blog, updated weekly by our trainees.

 We've recently become a part of an exciting new training network called Technologies for Exo/Planetary Science (TEPS) which is funded under NSERC's CREATE Program.